Bubka/2FAuth-Docs/docs/getting-started/installation/docker/docker-cli.md

 ### Build the image with build arguments

-There are the following build arguments you can use to customize the image using `--build-arg key=value`:
+Use the following build arguments to customize the image with `--build-arg key=value`:

 | Build argument | Default | Description | { class="compact" }
 | --- | --- | --- |